KDE/documentation-develop-kde-org/content/hig/style/imagery.md

 ![ImageCaption1.png](/hig/ImageCaption1.png)

--   Use a `scrim </components/navigation/scrim>`{.interpreted-text
-    role="doc"} behind the caption text to preserve contrast for legibility.
+-   Use a [scrim](/hig/components/navigation/scrim) behind the caption text to preserve contrast for legibility.
 -   Try to preserve the image aspect ratio.
 If preserving the aspect ratio is a challenge, consider cropping the image to fill the container instead.